-The Phoenix Committee on Foreign Relations is pleased to announce the Conni Ingallina Internship honoring the late Conni Ingallina who, as PCFR Executive Director for the last 16 years, was the steady and experienced hand that guided a succession of PCFR leaders with diplomatic tact and ever-present grace.
+The Phoenix Committee on Foreign Relations is pleased to announce the Conni Ingallina Internship honoring the late Conni Ingallina who, as PCFR Executive Director for 16 years, was the steady and experienced hand that guided a succession of PCFR leaders with diplomatic tact and ever-present grace.
 Thanks to the Galbut and Morris families, longtime members and donors of PCFR, Conni’s industrious spirit will remain with PCFR in perpetuity with the creation of an internship in her name.
-PCFR is eternally grateful to the Galbut and Morris families, who have made a generous contribution to fund the Conni Ingallina Internship for the next two years.
+PCFR is eternally grateful to the Galbut and Morris families, who have made a generous contribution to fund the Conni Ingallina Internship.
 This contribution will provide a $500 stipend per semester to internship recipients.

-The Conni Ingallina Spring 2021 Intern will receive complimentary PCFR membership for the entire year, the opportunity to participate in PCFR’s Reading Group, paid materials for the Foreign Policy Association’s Great Decisions program (March-December 2021), and an exclusive invitation to the Sedona Forum, the McCain Institute’s annual, high-level gathering of national and international leaders.
+The Conni Ingallina Interns will receive complimentary PCFR membership for the entire year and the opportunity to participate in PCFR’s Reading Group and Great Decisions program.

-The Conni Ingallina Internship will provide undergraduate students in the Phoenix metropolitan area the opportunity to participate at the forefront of Arizona’s premier foreign relations organization.
+The Conni Ingallina Internship will provide undergraduate students from Arizona State University, University of Arizona and Maricopa Community Colleges the opportunity to participate at the forefront of Arizona’s premier foreign relations organization.
 Student interns will gain hands-on, real-world experiences through projects that directly impact PCFR’s members, programs, development and marketing efforts.

 PCFR is seeking a creative, detailed and globally-minded intern to help fulfill its mission of growing Arizona’s global prominence by providing forums that explore critical foreign policy issues and build enduring international connections.
 For more than 40 years PCFR has welcomed a variety of distinguished guests; U.S. and foreign ambassadors, cabinet ministers, policy-makers, economists, analysts, journalists, authors, renowned educators and heads of state.
 The Phoenix Committee on Foreign Relations strives to raise the level of international awareness in both public and private sectors because of our belief that unbiased information leads to improved policy making.
 We are determined to promote better understanding of global trends, and we particularly encourage the involvement of students of government and international affairs.